-Similarly, people who need a divorce or other family law services come from a wide range of family structures, assets, debts and other aspects.
+Similarly, people who need a divorce or other family law services come from a wide range of family structures and financial situations.
 These make every divorce or other family situation unique.
-As a divorce lawyer in Fort Worth and all of Tarrant County, Texas I help clients in DFW with family law services ranging from simple uncontested divorces, also known as agreed divorces, to complex divorces with constested children issues and complicated property division problems.
+As a divorce lawyer in Fort Worth and all of Tarrant County, Texas I help clients in DFW with family law services ranging from simple uncontested divorces, also known as agreed divorces, to complex divorces with contested children issues and complicated property division problems.
 As a Fort Worth divorce lawyer I also help clients solve child support problems and modifications in Dallas and Fort Worth.
 Adam Kielich is also a QDRO lawyer that drafts qualified domestic relations orders to divide retirement plans.

 Start today solving your employment law, family law or consumer law problem.
 Contact The Kielich Law Firm by calling 817.857.1123 or completing the contact form at the bottom of this page.
 Do not wait to contact Dallas employment lawyer and Fort Worth divorce lawyer Adam Kielich about your problems in Texas.

 Adam Kielich is a Fort Worth and Dallas employment attorney and divorce lawyer who helps a wide range of clients solve problems.
 Adam understands the harmful and potentially lifelong consequences of a bad divorce, wrongful termination, employment discrimination or other family and employment law problem.
 That’s why Dallas and Fort Worth lawyer Adam Kielich will fight to protect your rights and demand justice.